PiraBoard/studentBoard/STYLE-GUIDE.md

         }});
         ```

-    * use sublime's arrow collapsing as a guide. do the collapsing lines seem like they should be 'contained' by the line with an arrow on it?

 ### Variable names

 * A single descriptive word is best.
+If using multiple words, use camelCase.

     ```javascript
     // good: